bnfour/md-mods/readme.md

 ### Is this cheating?
 _tl;dr: no_

 The scoreboard mods show the information the game already receives directly from its API, it's just not shown anywhere by default.
 You can already get this info, for instance, from [musedash.moe](https://musedash.moe/) scoreboard.
 In fact, this repo is born from my frustration of having to mirror my track selection in-game to the website on another display.
 The Album scroll mod only affects the song selection menu.
 The Song info mod is simply displaying the data from game, too.
+All UI tweaks are purely cosmetic.
+All mods provide no gameplay advantage.
-The mods provide no advantage for the actual gameplay, only some convinence in preparation stage.
-You still have to git gud to earn high scores; you just know what character to pick and where exactly on the scoreboard you are.
+You still have to git gud to earn high scores.

 Unless you count _any_ changes to the game for _any_ purpose as cheating, this is not cheating.